Tuesday, 8 May 2018

 When church is not church

-What is translated in our Bibles as church, is in fact the original Greek word ekklēsia, which simply means to be called out from amongst or summoned.
+What is translated as "church" in our Bibles is actually a corruption of the original Greek word ekklēsia, which simply means "called out from among" or "summoned."
 The object can be one person or a group of people.
-Sometimes the ekklēsia assemble and fellowship.
+Sometimes the ekklēsia assembles and fellowships.

 Ekklēsia is to be summoned or called out from the kingdom of darkness into the Kingdom of Light, to be called out from the kingdom of death into the Kingdom of Life.